SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 For issues, feature requests, or contributions, please refer to the project's GitHub repository or contact the development team through the appropriate channels.

-# generic\AutoDevAction.kt
+# generic\MultiStepPatchAction.kt

-## AutoDevAction Documentation
+## MultiStepPatchAction Documentation

 ### Overview

-The `AutoDevAction` class is part of a system designed to automate development tasks within a project.
+The `MultiStepPatchAction` class is part of a system designed to automate development tasks within a project.
 It integrates with an IDE to provide a user-friendly interface for automating code modifications, leveraging AI models to interpret user requests and generate actionable development tasks.